nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

-# Joining Data from Multiple Resources
+# Ch 6: JSON-Server

 Sometimes we need data from multiple resources when making a GET requests to an API.
-Previously you saw how to include location data on the animal data in the response from the API using `_expand=location` as a query string parameter.

 Time to build on using `json-server` features to include more data... and sort it.

 ## Related Resources and Sorting